RoyalCoderPRO/MyCS50projects/project/README.md

 ## Personal Comments

 This took me a little while, and I had intially made it without any abstraction, however, I re-oriented it to have separate functions for utility and passing the conditions for submission.
 I chose a text log instead of internal storage so that the storage existed beyond the scope of the application.
 I optimized this program resonably so that it could be used in a larger scale.
+It actually has applicative purpose, and even if not a particularly unique project, it may be used by those (like me) with low-end devices who would prefer highly lightweight logging of pokemon.
+The only difficulty I had was to make all std input output reserved to main and one other function to pytest.